Greenwich foot tunnel: Design and construction

 The tunnel was designed by civil engineer Sir Alexander Binnie for London County Council and constructed by contractor John Cochrane & Co.
+The project was authorised by the Thames Tunnel (Greenwich to Millwall) Act 1897 (60 & 61 Vict. c. ccxxiv).

-The project started in June 1899 and the tunnel opened on 4 August 1902.
+Construction started in June 1899 and the tunnel opened on 4 August 1902.
 The tunnel replaced an expensive and sometimes unreliable ferry service allowing workers living south of the Thames to reach their workplaces in the London docks and shipyards in the Isle of Dogs area of the Metropolitan Borough of Poplar.
-Its creation owed much to the efforts of local politician and trade unionist Will Crooks, who had worked in the docks and, after chairing the LCC's Bridges Committee responsible for the tunnel, later served as Labour MP for Woolwich.